Tulipa species S through Z are found on this wiki page

 This species is the last tulip to flower.
 Its flowers are a unique glowing red, rather small but on fairly long stems so its personality is a good one.
 If you grow it, beware: it will turn up in unexpected places unless you meticulously deadhead it and prevent seed from scattering.
 As with some other bulbs, Tulipa sprengeri digs itself down to quite a depth and can be difficult to remove from sites where it is not wanted.
 The first two photos in the link below is intended to give some idea of how this tulip looks in a garden setting, while the third is a closeup portrait.
 The first one does not adequately capture the unique glowing color, however.
 The others capture the true color fairly faithfully, thanks to turning down the saturation on my camera.
 Photos 1-3 by Rodger Whitlock.
 Photo 4 from Hans Joschko.

 Tulipa tarda, a species from central Asia, is a nice patch of bulbs in bloom.
 I've had this patch for many years.
 This one gets my vote for best, most long-lived tulip species for rock gardens.
 Photos by Mark McDonough show a close-up view of the yoke yellow flowers with white tips and in the second photo some larger larger leaves of T. bakeri 'Lilac Wonder' which are "succession interplanted" among the Tulipa tarda patch.
-Final photo of seed and seed pod on a 10mm grid by David Pilling.
+Photo 3 of seed and seed pod on a 10 mm grid and photo 4 of shoots by David Pilling.

 Tulipa turkestanica as its name suggests is from Turkestan and northwest China.
 It has one to 12 starry white flowers per bulb.
 Photo one by Arnold Trachtenberg shows one growing in New Jersey.
 Photo 2 was taken by Janos Agoston.
 Photos 3-4 were taken by Mary Sue Ittner.
 The last shows the bulbs on a 1 cm grid.